 How to Roast Bones for Marrow

 When it comes to eating marrow, the best bones for the job come from beef or veal.
 You can get marrow bones pretty easily from your butcher (and usually very cheap) and they can leave them whole or cut them in half.
-Either will work wonderfully, but if you get the split bones your cooking time may vary some depending on how thick they are.
-This does make it easier to get the marrow out, however!
+Either will work wonderfully, but if you get the split bones your cooking time may vary depending on how thick they are.
+However, this does make it easier to get the marrow out

 You want your marrow to be loose and give a little, but make sure to remove it from the oven before it begins to cook away.